miklosz/picdemia/README.md

 * nice to have: cache the results for queries, serve without calling the 2 APIs if exists locally
 * nice to have: serve images from local backend if cached

 ## Actual steps taken
 * Project & app structure planned.
 Folders & files created, NPM initialized, required packages added.
+* Dev Access to APIs obtained
 * Mockup endpoint created with express
 * Webpack configured (babel dependencies updated & fixed)
+* React client app scaffolding added
+* React components for Search and Result added with event handlers
+* Fake JSON response added to server to test req/res based on query from client search component